Obscene phone call

+Status as a paraphilia

 Telephone scatologia is usually classed as a paraphilia from a psychiatric viewpoint.
 It is in the DSM-5 as an other specified paraphilic disorder.
-Related psychiatric terms (such as coprophonia) were coined in Australia, the United States, and Germany; most of the pertinent literature is North American.
+Related psychiatric terms (such as coprophilia) were coined in Australia, the United States, and Germany; most of the pertinent literature is North American.
 From the viewpoint of the recipient of the calls, obscene calls may be considered to be a form of sexual harassment, stalking, or both.

+Legal consequences

 In some U.S. states, making obscene telephone calls is a Class 1 Misdemeanor.
-In the United Kingdom, obscene phone calls are punishable by a fine of up to £5,000 or up to six months in prison under the Criminal Justice and Public Order Act of 1994.
+In the United Kingdom, obscene phone calls are punishable by a fine of up to £5,000 or up to six months in prison under the Criminal Justice and Public Order Act 1994.

+Reactions by unwilling recipients

 Generally, unwilling recipients of obscene phone calls are advised to simply hang up on obscene callers and then report the incident to the telephone company or the police.
 Even when Caller ID is not shown, calls are logged by the telephone company, so the perpetrator's phone number can be discovered.
 However, many people who regularly engage in obscene phone calls use payphones or prepaid cell phones, and in these cases, a more extensive investigation is necessary.
 The prevalence of internet telephony, and sophisticated international operations have also stymied the investigation of nuisance phone calls.

-The demographic that most commonly commits obscene phone calls ranges from the age of 12 to 16 years, with an average of 14 years of age.
-Often they are emotionally or behaviorally maladjusted and have shown previous signs of sexual abuse, as well as having already committed sexual abuse.
-Obscene phone callers are often male, feel inadequate, have feelings of isolation, have trouble forming relationships and consider making obscene phone calls to be the only way that they can sexually express themselves.